 A black mass would move rising higher along the wall reaching over me before splitting in half, the dangling appendages and tendril-like veins snapping together to entangle and create elongated fingers that stretched and crept closer.

-I could feel its breath on the back of my neck, not hot like a living creature but cold, ice-cold, no freezing cold.
+I could feel its breath on the back of my neck, not hot like a living creature but cold ice cold, no, freezing cold.
 Cold to the point chills would run along my spine and my hairs would stand up with the goosebumps coating my skin like blisters.
-Strange arcane whispers seeped from its jaws accompanied by the stench of fermented water and damp leaves tainted with a foul pungent odor of rotting flesh.
+Strange arcane whispers seeped from its jaws accompanied by the stench of fermented water and damp leaves tainted with a foul pungent odour of rotting flesh.

 These instances though were quickly replaced with vivid dreams of torture performed by nightmarish ghouls and demonic beings.
 Each one of an otherworldly nature bearing vaguely anthropomorphic statures with crowned skulls riddled with rivets and spines of twisted metal.